 The sun is only straight above one meridian of longitude at a time, it follows thus that: to the west from that sun position it is earlier than noon (AM) and to the east it is later (PM).
 For aviation purposes this can really be confusing so they decided to use UTC for flight planning purposes.

 This is the time on a meridian of longitude and each meridian has its own local time.
 For example: if the LMT on 30°W is 1200 then on 15°W it is one hour later, 1300 LMT.
 It helps to draw a horizontal line and set 0° in the middle and divide the line from the middle to the left and right in equal parts each indicating 15° until you get to 180°E or W.

 To easily calculate the time on a given meridian of longitude, draw the said line above and remember that the Earth rotates 360° in 24 hours, or 15° per hour, 1° in 4 minutes, 15' in 1 minute and 1' in 4 seconds.
 This helps in visualizing how to calculate LMT.

-If you cross the international date line (located on 180°E or W) going west then you will enter the next day, and by going east you come back a day.
+If you cross the international date line (located on 180°E or W) going on a westerly heading then you will enter the next day, and by going east you come back a day.
 Helpful should you wish to follow Amelia Earhart's flight path trying to discover what happened to her.

 To calculate the LMT on a certain meridian take a look at this question: what is the LMT at 90°45'E at 0915Z ?